bazelbuild/rules_swift/doc/proto_migration.md

 ## Why rewrite?

-The new swift_proto_library rule was created to address several issues with the previous swift_proto_library and swift_grpc_library rules which would be difficult if not impossible to fix while maintaining full backwards compatibility.
+The new swift_proto_library rule was created to address several issues with the old swift_proto_library and swift_grpc_library rules which would be difficult if not impossible to fix while maintaining full backwards compatibility.

 ### 1. swift_protoc_gen_aspect

-Firstly, the previous swift_proto_library rule used the aspect which traversed its direct proto_library dependencies and their transitive graph of proto_library dependencies, and compiled all of these into swift modules.
+Firstly, the old swift_proto_library rule used the aspect which traversed its direct proto_library dependencies and their transitive graph of proto_library dependencies, and compiled all of these into swift modules.